Cristo Rei of Dili: History

 The statue was unveiled on 15 October 1996.
 Bishop Belo, together with President Suharto and Governor Soares, used a helicopter to witness its revelation directly from the air.
 A few days earlier, the Norwegian Nobel Committee had embarrassed the Indonesian government by awarding the Nobel Peace Prize for 1996 to Bishop Belo and José Ramos-Horta "... to honour their sustained and self-sacrificing contributions for a small but oppressed people."
 In his own public comments on the statue, Bishop Belo said:

 Before East Timor ceased to be a province of Indonesia, the statue was given an award by the Indonesian World Records Museum for being the tallest statue in the country.
-Since East Timor regained independence in 2002, the statue has been not destroyed, but, instead, preserved and re-presented as a tourist attraction.
+Since East Timor regained independence as Timor-Leste in 2002, the statue has been not destroyed, but, instead, preserved and re-presented as a tourist attraction.

-Timorese argue that the statue now 'belongs' to East Timor, regardless of its originators and their purposes.
-It is the source of considerable native pride, and, as "... an iconic symbol of the country and its Capital City of Dili ...", is now a haunt of locals as well as being one of East Timor's main tourist attractions.
-Even Gusmão has changed his position; while he was serving as Prime Minister of East Timor between 2007 and 2015, his government supported the renovation of the statue.
+Timorese argue that the statue now 'belongs' to Timor-Leste, regardless of its originators and their purposes.
+It is the source of considerable native pride, and, as "... an iconic symbol of the country and its Capital City of Dili ...", is now a haunt of locals as well as being one of Timor-Leste's main tourist attractions.
+Even Gusmão has changed his position; while he was serving as Prime Minister of Timor-Leste between 2007 and 2015, his government supported the renovation of the statue.

+Far less sympathetic was Roger Mitton, a former senior correspondent of the defunct Hong Kong-based magazine Asiaweek, and Washington and Hanoi bureau chief for The Straits Times of Singapore.
+He had once been arrested at a controversial regional conference on East Timor held in Kuala Lumpur, Malaysia, in 1996, during East Timor's occupation by Indonesia.
+Writing for The Myanmar Times in 2015, he described the Cristo Rei statue as "... a rather naff copy of Rio de Janeiro's Christ the Redeemer ... [that] ... may leave a sour taste ...", in view of the ironic reason for its construction.

+Despite having been unimpressed by the statue, Mitton was complimentary about his visit to the Cristo Rei site, opining that "... it's ... nice to climb up to the statue at dusk and take in the gorgeous view of Dili and the bay and surrounding mountains."